3 arrested in London after shooting incident Tuesday

 Shawna Jeanette Davis, age 35, of Gumm Road was charged with first-degree trafficking in a controlled substance – first offense – methamphetamine.

 Noah Saylor, age 40, of Chaney Ridge Road was charged on a bench warrant for failure to appear in court.
-In addition, this subject was charged with promoting contraband and possession of methamphetamine.
+In addition, he was charged with promoting contraband and possession of methamphetamine.

 Laurel Sheriff's Detective Sgt.
 Chris Edwards along with Deputy Taylor McDaniel, Detective Bryon Lawson and Deputy Joey Robinson arrested the three individuals in London on Tuesday at approximately 2:03 p.m.